svaderia/svaderia.github.io/_posts/dsa/2024-05-28-notes-during-my-cp-journey.md

 }
 ```

+*Bonus Questions*:  [^11]
+1. Check if the given mask contains consecutive ones?
+2. Check for the given mask, if there are any consecutive ones, there are even number of consecutive ones. (i.e. 1111 is true, 1110 is false)

+[^11]: See solution of Counting Tilings in this [blog](https://codeforces.com/blog/entry/111675).
 ### How to iterate over all the subsets of given mask.
 > Reference: [Enumerating submasks of a bitmask](https://cp-algorithms.com/algebra/all-submasks.html)